mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 You will find three classes there, the purpose of which we will explain shortly.
 They implement a dummy detector that creates spots at random locations in the source image.

-One class is needed for the detector itself and one for the integration in the detection wizard.
+One class is needed for the detector itself:

 > `RandomSpotDetectionExampleMamut`

+And one class for the integration into the detection wizard:

 > `RandomSpotDetectorDescriptor`

 `RandomSpotDetectionExampleMamut` implements `SpotDetectorOp`.